dgaydukov/cert-aws/files/sa.md

 The best practice is to use IAC (Infrastructure as a code) - is an idea that you should code how you want to build your infrastructure.
 For example to run you microservice app you need to have 3 containers.
 Of course you can manually create all of them, install all needed software there and deploy it.
 But you can also add script file that would do it all automatically.
 Most popular tools is Aws CloudFormation and Terraform.

-* SaaS - mail service, ELK (elasticsearch, logstash, kibana) stack
+* SaaS - mail service, ELK (ElasticSearch/LogStash/Kibana) stack
 * PaaS - beanstalk, spring cloudfoundry
 * IaaS - almost all other aws services under networking, computing, storage